 Methods courses in endorsement area or first and second teaching endorsements.
-Exempt - music majors who do not have a second teaching endorsement.

-EDUC3530: Teaching Art in Secondary Schools
+EDUC3530 : Teaching Art in Secondary Schools

 An examination of pragmatic techniques and philosophical approaches necessary to design, implement, and evaluate a comprehensive discipline-based art education program at the secondary school level.
 Additionally, both historical and contemporary art education issues are examined, discussed, and evaluated.
 Field experience: 20-40 hours.
 (See ARDE3530.)